UURAGE/ScenarioReasoner/README.md

 * For server-side use: a server stack that is capable of executing CGI executables.

-* For development: the Glasgow Haskell Compiler, version 7.10.
-We recommend the use of the [Haskell Platform 7.10.3, available for Windows, Linux, and Mac OS X](https://www.haskell.org/platform/prior.html).
+* For development: the Glasgow Haskell Compiler, version 8.6.
+We recommend the use of the [Haskell Platform 8.6.5, available for Windows, Linux, and Mac OS X](https://www.haskell.org/platform/prior.html).
+For Ubuntu 20.04 and similar environments, the following packages should suffice:

-* Ubuntu 16.04 has a `haskell-platform` package.
-Although its version is 2014.2.0.0.debian2 (or similar), installing this package does install the right version of GHC and the related libraries.
+    * `ghc`
+    * `cabal-install`
+    * `zlib1g-dev`

 ## Building

-After installing the prerequisites and cloning this repository, execute the following commands:

-    cabal sandbox init
-    cabal install --dependencies-only
-    cabal configure

-After these commands, the build environment is set up.
-You can build the application using `cabal build`.
-The build products will be placed in `dist/build`.
+After installing the prerequisites and cloning this repository, configure the application using `cabal v2-configure`.
+You can build the application using `cabal v2-build`.
+The build products will be placed in `dist-newstyle/build`.
+To locate the two executables, look for files with the `.exe` extension (Windows) or the execute permission (other operating systems).

 ## Installation